isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-03-post-mansion-blocks-flats-and-tenements-the-advent-of-apartment-living.md

 [^11]: Harris, W.T., & Allen, F.S.
 (Eds.).
 (1923). *Webster’s new international dictionary of the English language, based on the international dictionary of 1890 and 1900* (p.
 2127).
 Springfield, Mass., USA: G. & C. Merriam Company.
 Retrieved from Internet Archive website.

 [^12]: The term “compound house” referred to a free-standing dwelling situated on its own land, the latter being typically surrounded by a masonry wall on all sides, especially in an urban setting.
-The etymology of the term “compound”, as used in this content, as opposed to, say, a chemical compound, is said to have come from the Malay word “kampong”, or village.
+The etymology of the term “compound”, as used in this content, as opposed to, say, a chemical compound, is said to have come from the Malay word *kampong*, or village.

-[^13]: “Li” means neighbourhood and “Long” means lane.
+[^13]: *Li* means neighbourhood and *Long* means lane.
 A *lilong* is a type of housing that developed in Shanghai in the 19th century and is a characteristic of the city.
 It melds Western architectural details with traditional Chinese spatial arrangements.

 [^14]: [Buildings in Singapore](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19280915-1.2.91).
 (1928, September 15). *The Straits Times,* p.
 10. Retrieved from NewspaperSG.